nsaphra/nsaphra.github.io/content/post/bsky.md

 If you are an AI researcher, I absolutely recommend adding three feeds:
 - [Paper Skygest](https://bsky.app/profile/paper-feed.bsky.social/feed/preprintdigest): a personalized feed of just posts that link to papers, curated based on your follow network.
-- [ML Ranked Feed](https://bsky.app/profile/smcgrath.phd/feed/aaals4dn6kcoi): Trending machine learning posts.
-Tracks popular terms and any post with the emoji sequence 🤖🧠 (so put it in your posts if you want them picked up!)
+- ~~[ML Ranked Feed](https://bsky.app/profile/smcgrath.phd/feed/aaals4dn6kcoi): Trending machine learning posts.
+Tracks popular terms and any post with the emoji sequence 🤖🧠 (so put it in your posts if you want them picked up!)~~ Ranked is discontinued and replaced with [ML Feed Blend](https://bsky.app/profile/smcgrath.phd/feed/MLBlend), which I highly recommend!
 - [MLSky](https://bsky.app/profile/alexr.bsky.social/feed/MLSky): This feed is a bit of a firehose.
 It’s worth following, but it’s chronological so occasionally it’ll just show the last 30 links simultaneously posted by some arxiv tracker bot.

 Additionally, you should definitely be following: